atimmeny27/TaskReminder-App/README.md

 12. Instead, you can also paste "sudo xattr -d" then drag the .zip file into the terminal to get the exact file path
 13. Once this is done, you can click on the .zip file to create a functioning application
 14. Read through the in-app help section to get started
+15. You can also safely delete the .zip file from downloads

     (Optional) Open finder and drag the app from Downloads to Applications to add to app library